 The cobblestone streets of Mall Road are precisely different as there are two parts to the world of Manali.
 The place buzzes with tourists, backpackers and locals in the evening.
 If you are looking for a budget alternative, then Tibetian Market is better to buy handicrafts – shawls, prayer wheels, and Buddhist paintings.

 The Jogini waterfalls is a 160-foot cascade located near Vashisht village in Manali.
-As I love to walk around mountains and the waterfall is well-marked on GPS, I opted to enjoy a roadside view with mesmerizing surroundings of shops and traditional houses.
-I bent in front of the Vaishist temple for the blessings before starting the trek to the Jogini waterfalls.
+As I love to walk around mountains and the waterfall is well-marked on GPS, I opted to take slow to enjoy a roadside view with mesmerizing surroundings of shops and traditional houses through the small, narrow passage between houses.
+I bent in front of the Vaishist temple for blessings before starting the trek to the Jogini waterfalls.

 The route passes through the alley of the village crossing a few fenced apple orchards and finally through the forest.
 It is the only way to reach one of the best waterfalls in the area.
 The refreshing view of the natural pool with the beautiful rainbow created by Nature adds splendid beauty to Jogini waterfalls.